mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 126 - Fake Null Object/Code Smell 126 - Fake Null Object.md

 Address nullAddress = new Address(Constants.EMPTY_STRING, Constants.EMPTY_STRING, Constants.EMPTY_STRING);
 //we have our null object
-//we should assign it to a singleton, static or global
+//we should NOT assign it to a singleton, static or global
 //It behaves like a null object.
 That's enough
 //No premature optimizations